kaiyangjia/XRadioGroup-Android/README.md

 - [ ] Add FrameLayout and other layout implements for XRadioGroup.
 - [ ] Add child view of item stated drawable, the state of the child view will be same to the Item.
+- [ ] Add Checkable implements for some View.